ITS-NIGHTOWL/CMD-Bot/README.md

 **/logs**: Displays log the bot has stored.
 A new one is generated daily, but all logs are saved in the /logs directory (this is generated in the same directory of the bots executable on your PC
 **/help**: Shows basic command usage

 **Using commands through the Discord bot is still dangerous!
-Be cautious with who you add to the bots whitelist**
+Be cautious with who you add to the bots owners**